Properly invalidate browser cache after updating from new UI

 Testing criteria: when switching from one version to another (i.e. updating) the browser should do a quick refresh on the login page.
 This should not break TrueView's post authentication method, the refresh should still happen if the version of the UI that was cached was out of date and the middleware token should still login.

-#14 Updated by Zackary Welch about 1 year ago
+#14 Updated by Zackary Welch over 2 years ago

 - Status changed from Passed Testing to Failed Testing

 Initially I passed this since I didn't have any problems after updating, but I found an issue when switching between boot environments.
 I went from Internal95 to Internal97 and FreeNAS did not refresh on the login page, making the UI look all messed up.
 Refreshing fixed it.
 Seems this might not be fully functional.
 If this instance is not related to this ticket, then otherwise it passes.